Parre87/projekt2/README.md

   - At the end of the quiz, users see:

-- __Their total score__
+  - Their total score.
   - A detailed breakdown of each question, what they answered and the correct answer.
-  - Color-coded backgrounds for correct/incorrect responses
+  - Color-coded backgrounds for correct/incorrect responses.

 - __Retake Option__